white-copper-wires-3531799

 5. Protection

 The protection lies in the jacket covering the copper conductors.
-Romex® electrical wire is manufactured with less protection, but it’s priced right for indoor applications.
+Romex® electrical wire is manufactured with less protection, but it is priced right for indoor applications.
 UFB cable has a very strong outer jacket that covers each conductor individually so that it can be installed directly in the ground without conduit.

 6. Approvals